 - Paid Weekly: Take the total of the 4 income periods and that will give you an average monthly income.

 - Hourly or Commission Based (i.e. fluctuating income): Total your last 4 months of income and divide by 4 to reach an average.
 However, since your income fluctuates more frequently, you will need to adjust your income and revisit your budget more frequently.

-Up next, determine your expenses.
-You will want to make a list showing each payee and the amount paid.
-In order to ensure an accurate budget, you will handle your fixed expenses differently than discretionary.
+The next step in your budget is to determine your expenses.
+To ensure an accurate budget, you will handle your fixed expenses differently than discretionary.

 Your fixed expenses include items such as your mortgage, car payment, insurance, etc. The things you pay every month which do not change (or only vary in payment slightly).

 Your discretionary expenses include those which are not always the same payment (like your mortgage or cell phone bill).
 To get an accurate number for your budget, I recommend you create a spending plan.
 This will look at your spending over a period so that your budget reflects the amount you spend.